paulross/pprune-calc/A340-SBKP/README.md

 * Any details of the video camera or operator.
 * Any editing of the video that alters its fidelity (i.e the video is taken in good faith).

 If any of these assumptions are wrong it will affect this analysis greatly.
+Any errors are entirely mine.

 ## Measurements